jackyzha0/quartz/content/Bookmark Collections.md

 tags:
   - collection
 compartir: true
-lastmod: 2023-09-18
+lastmod: 2023-09-20
 ---

-## Raindrop.io

-In Raindrop.io I collect bookmarks.
+I collect bookmarks in [Raindrop.io](https://raindrop.io/).
 A subsection of these is curated and published to my Raindrop [public page](https://raindrop.io/SemanticData).

-Currently, I have these named public collections available:
+Currently, I have these public collections available:

 * Articles
 * Firefox Addons (ones made by myself)